Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Notations and main objects

 or, equivalently,

 For details of the definition and the relation between the two definitions, see \cite{mrrz2}.

 We consider only the case when $\nu\geq 0$.
 In the case that $\nu<0$, the fixed points lie on the imaginary axis, and are not hyperbolic but indifferent, that is, their linear part is a rotation.
 On the real line the vector field passes from $-\infty$ to $+\infty$ in a finite time, and there are no singular points on the real line.
-This case will be a subject of further research, see Section~\ref{ss:drugi}.
+This case will be a subject of future research, see Section~\ref{ss:drugi}.

 All our theoretical results in the following sections will first be given for the continuous length $\ell^c(T_{\varepsilon,\nu})$.
 However, from the orbit it is natural to \emph{read} the standard length $\ell(T_{\varepsilon,\nu})$, as the sum of the lengths of $2\varepsilon$-intervals centered at points of the orbit of the time-one map $f_\nu$ before they start overlapping.
 By \cite{frenki, resman}, for a fixed $\nu$, this function does not allow the full asymptotic expansion in $\varepsilon\to 0$, due to oscillatory terms.
-Nevertheless, by Corollary~\ref{cor:discrete}, the Chebyshev scale given in Theorems B.1 and B.2 can easily be adapted for the standard length $\ell(T_{\varepsilon,\nu})$.
+Nevertheless, by Corollary~\ref{cor:discrete}, the Chebyshev system given in Proposition~\ref{prop:pm} and Theorem B can easily be adapted for the standard length $\ell(T_{\varepsilon,\nu})$.

-\section{Uniform asymptotic expansions of the length functions $\ell(T_{\varepsilon,\nu})$ and $\ell^c(T_{\varepsilon,\nu})$}
+\section{Uniform asymptotic expansions \\ of the length functions $\ell(T_{\varepsilon,\nu})$ and $\ell^c(T_{\varepsilon,\nu})$}

-The Subsections~\ref{subsec:mod} (Theorem~B.1) and \ref{subsec:nonmod} (Theorem B.2 and Corollary~\ref{cor:discrete}) respectively give the Chebyshev scales for $\ell(T_{\varepsilon,\nu})$ and $\ell^c(T_{\varepsilon,\nu})$ for the formal model and for the generic non-model saddle-node families respectively.
-The model case is needed for the proof in the general, non-model case, simply by formal changes of variables.
+The Subsections~\ref{subsec:mod} (Proposition~\ref{prop:pm}) and \ref{subsec:nonmod} (Theorem B and Corollary~\ref{cor:discrete}) respectively give the Chebyshev systems for $\ell(T_{\varepsilon,\nu})$ and $\ell^c(T_{\varepsilon,\nu})$ for the model family and for generic saddle-node families respectively.
+The model case is used in the proof of the general case by performing an analytic change of variables.